Style Guides

 Following the GDS Way the NHS-R Community Way will:

-When using a proper name, use the appropriate spelling for that thing (e.g. the MIT License.)
+When using a proper name, use the appropriate spelling for that thing (for example the MIT License.)

 and: